(10 True/False questions with explanations)

 To stop a nose bleed, the patient should lean forwards and pinch the soft part of the nose for 10 minutes.

-TRUE: This should be enough, if not, reapply pressure for another five minutes.
-If the bleeding still hasn’t stopped then attend A+E.
+TRUE: This should be enough, if not, reapply pressure for another ten minutes and recheck.
+If the bleeding still hasn’t stopped after 30 minutes then attend A+E.

 You cannot stop arterial bleeding because it is under pressure from the heartbeat.